xXMacMillanXx/mini-media-server/README.md

 ## Getting Started

+### Dependencies

+The project uses [HTMX](https://github.com/bigskysoftware/htmx) 2.0.7 and [Bulma](https://github.com/jgthms/bulma) 1.0.4.

+See `Resources/Views/index.leaf` for the links and path.
+I renamed the htmx.min.js and bulma.min.css to include their version number.

+### Run the project

 To build the project using the Swift Package Manager, run the following command in the terminal from the root of the project:
 ```bash
 swift build